-Learn more about the timeline and funding details of the American Rescue Plan (ARP) Act in our infographic below.
+Learn more about the timeline and funding details of the American Rescue Plan (ARP) Act below:

 CCAoA is collecting information on how states are planning to use their relief funds provided under the ARP Act in the table below.
 This table will be updated on a regular basis as state announcements are made on how the funding will be spent.
 Please see the Administration for Children and Families’ Stabilization Grant page to find the most updated information on available stabilization grant applications for your state or territory.